-More than only being focused on the wedding ceremony and s’udat mitzvah (meal of mitzvah), Rabbi Symons’ approach is to spend time with the couple and prepare them for marriage.
-Using the program Prepare and Enrich through which she was trained, the couple builds on strengths and works on areas within their relationship that need to be strengthened.
-That is brought forward into the meaningful symbols of the wedding: the chuppah and who supports it, the rings, the wording of the ketubah (wedding document) as well as its witnesses and personalizing the ceremony.
+More than only being focused on the wedding ceremony and s’eudat mitzvah (meal of mitzvah), Rabbi Symons’s approach is to spend time with the couple and prepare them for marriage.
+Using the program Prepare and Enrich, through which she was trained, the couple builds on strengths and works on areas within their relationship that need to be strengthened.
+This is brought forward into the meaningful symbols of the wedding: the chuppah and who supports it, the rings, the wording of the ketubah (wedding document) as well as its witnesses and personalizing the ceremony.

-End of life and mourning is a time of year when our rituals provide comfort and meaning and the community provides support including arranging shiva minyans and a shiva meal for the family.
+End of life and mourning are times when our rituals provide comfort and meaning, and the community provides support, including arranging shiva minyanim and a shiva meal for the family.

 Speaking with family members about end of life wishes and making arrangements allows them to mourn when the time comes rather than be immersed in details.
 Rabbi Symons would be honored to participate in these discussions with you.

 Choosing to convert to Judaism is the beginning of a long conversation of “yes’s.”
 Often initiated years before by a lack of connection to one’s childhood religion, there is then an event, a turning point, that opens the door to the possibility of becoming a Jew.
-Through study, involvement in the Temple community and private meetings with Rabbi Symons, the conversion candidate takes his/her knowledge and transforms it into a way of interacting with the world through Jewish lenses.
-At the end of the process, as the candidate ascends the bimah to share his/her journey and to chant the “Shema” while cradling the Torah, every member of the congregation has two reactions: heightened Jewish pride and being inspired by this Jew-by-Choice’s “yes”.
+Through study, involvement in the Temple community and private meetings with Rabbi Symons, the conversion candidate takes their knowledge and transforms it into a way of interacting with the world through a Jewish lens.
+At the end of the process, as the candidate ascends the bimah to share their journey and to chant the Shema while cradling the Torah, every member of the congregation has two reactions: heightened Jewish pride and being inspired by this Jew-by-Choice’s “yes.”